 - There are a variety of style and writing guides available on the internet that library staff can assist you with finding.

-If you need help, these are numbers to remember: Spencer (x5663); Lynn (x5662).
+If you need help, this is the number to remember: Lynn (x5662).
 If you leave a request for help at the circulation desk, please leave your name, box/phone number, research request and list of databases, etc. where you have done initial research.